isomerpages/gb-assist/pages/solutionrepo/solution1090.md

 ---
-title: FoodZaps Version 4.0 - Package A (eMenu)
+title: BIZ POS Version 3.0 - BIZ POS VER 3.0 ALL-IN-ONE
 permalink: /productivity-solutions-grant/solutionrepo/solution1090
 ---

 #### Description

-FoodZaps Technology is a Singapore company with the most comprehensive and integrated F&B system.
-Streamlines Customer Self-ordering, for Both online and on-premise, dine-in, takeaway and delivery, all integrated to FoodZaps.
-Includes cashier, ewaiter, payment processes and optimises operations, orders sent to the kitchen, cloud analytics portal providing insights on sales and product performance.
-Designed to increase productivity and build successful F&B business.
+BIZ POS is a comprehensive POS built for easy usage and efficient sales/customer/inventory management.
+Daily sales operation are equipped with many promotions/discount setup abilities, this software also bundles with membership features to monitor customers spending, rewards and redemption.
+The inventory features will track each stocks in and out of the store and report balance of the stock quantities.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_FOODZAPS_Annex_3_CR_wef_25_Aug_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Coobiz_20200191_Annex_3_20200630143559_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria